Protecting works of art

 Specific climatic conditions to be maintained for each work

 In contemporary art, some conceptual and experimental works will be recycled or destroyed according to the artist’s ideas after being exhibited, so temperature control is not necessary.
+Others rely directly on the air movements of the showroom to transcend these air flows from these generally masked systems.

 Relative humidity management for the preservation of works of art